roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "It's only been, like, two weeks."
 I said.
 I looked at her, trying to figure out her angle.
 She just smiled knowingly.

  "C'mon Tom!" she urged girlishly.
 "It's been half a year and I haven't seen my son's dorm room."
-Report_Story #5